How to Get to Sintra from Lisbon

 Public Bus| ©Verotravel

 Despite the proximity between Lisbon and Sintra, the bus service between the two locations is quite deficient, which makes it not the best option.
 First of all, there is only connection between April and September.
-If, even so, you prefer this way of going, you will have to go to the Marques do Pombal square and look for the bus line number 35, which is called Sintra Express.
+If, however, you choose this option, you will have to go to the Marques del Pombal square and look for the bus line number 35, which is called Sintra Express.

 What does win out is the speed, as it only takes half an hour to travel the route.
 The stop in Sintra is next to the train station, which means you will have to take the 434 bus that connects that place with the historic center or walk for 3 kilometers uphill.